TheSethRose/Repo-Tools/README.md

 This script will:

 1. Scan all your repositories (public and private)
-2. Separate regular repositories from forks
+2. Separate regular repositories from forks for appropriate handling
 3. Identify public repositories with zero stars
 4. Identify forks with zero stars
-5. Show a preview of changes in organized tables
+5. Show detailed preview tables of proposed changes
-6. Ask for confirmation before making changes
+6. Ask for confirmation before making any changes
 7. Make zero-star public repositories private
-8. Optionally delete zero-star forks (with confirmation)
+8. Optionally delete zero-star forks (with explicit confirmation)

-**Note**: The script shows detailed previews before making any changes.
+**Note**: The script provides detailed previews and requires confirmation before making destructive changes.

 ### 3. Backup Repositories